qpdf/qpdf/manual/cli.rst

    important cross-reference information typically appears at the end of the file.

-.. qpdf:option:: --encrypt user-password owner-password key-length [ options ] --
+.. qpdf:option:: --encrypt user-password owner-password key-length [options] --

    .. help: start encryption options

       Run qpdf --help=encryption for details.

    This flag starts encryption options, used to create encrypted files.

-   Please see :ref:`encryption-options` for details about creating encrypted files.
+Please see :ref:`encryption-options` for details.

 .. qpdf:option:: --decrypt